 Before the injection, your doctor will discuss the procedure with you.
 Your doctor will either obtain your consent before the injection or confirm this consent if it was previously given.
 The treatment will take place in a dedicated area with trained personnel.
-An X-ray machine (or other forms of image guidance) will often be used to enable accurate injection.
-Not all doctors undertake these injections in exactly the same way but the following usually happens;
+An X-ray machine (or other forms of image guidance) will be used to enable accurate injection.
+Not all doctors undertake these injections in exactly the same way but the following usually happens; You will be prepared for the procedure as per local protocol:

-- You will be prepared for the procedure as per local protocol - Observations such as blood pressure and pulse rate may be made - · A small needle (cannula) will be placed in the back of your hand
+- Observations such as blood pressure and pulse rate may be made - A small needle (cannula) may be placed in the back of your hand

-- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - · You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first - The doctor will direct the injections to the area(s) suspected to be a source of pain.
-When the injections are made, you may feel pressure, tightness or a pushing sensation.
-If there is any discomfort, do let the doctor know
+- You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold - · X-ray (or an alternative way of guiding the needles) will be used - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
+Your doctor will warn you of this first - The doctor will direct the special needles to the area(s) suspected to be a source of pain - Electricity is applied to the needle tip to test if the needle is correctly placed next to the sensory nerve to be destroyed.
+You will be asked to say when you feel a tingling sensation as the doctor tests the radio frequency machine on different settings though some doctors use a technique without the need for this step.
+When undertaken in the lumbar region, it is common to get twitching of the muscles in the back when this is done.
+For lumbar treatment, you will be asked whether you are experiencing any tingling or discomfort or twitching in your leg to make sure that the needle is not too close to these nerves.
+The doctor will also observe for any movements of muscles in your foot or leg, which may indicate that the needle needs repositioning - Injections of local anaesthetic are made.
+You may feel pressure, tightness or a pushing sensation.
+The doctor will then treat the nerves.
+If there is any discomfort, do let the doctor know.
+It is important to keep very still during this part of the treatment

-What will happen to me after the injections?
+What will happen to me after the treatment?

-After the injections you will be taken to a recovery or ward area where nursing staff will observe you.
+After treatment you will be taken to a recovery or ward area where nursing staff will observe you.
 Sometimes you will be asked to lay flat for about 30 minutes or longer.
-You will be assisted to sit up and your blood pressure and pulse will be checked.
+You may be assisted to sit up and your blood pressure and pulse may be checked.
 You will be advised when to get dressed and be given assistance to help to ensure that you can stand safely after the procedure.

-When will I be able to go home from hospital after my injections?
+When will I be able to go home from hospital after my treatment?

-You will usually be able to return home within a few hours after the injection and in some cases much sooner, depending on how long your doctor or nurse want you to stay for recovery.
+You will usually be able to return home within a few hours after the injection and in some cases much sooner, depending on how many injections are needed and how long your doctor or nurse want you to stay for recovery.
 Please ensure that you have made arrangements for someone to collect you after the procedure.
 Failure to do so will likely result in your procedure being cancelled.
 It is unsafe for you to drive home immediately after the procedure.
 If you do so your motor insurance will be invalid.